-- AR 46.
-Targets related to material risks and opportunities may be the same as or distinct from targets related to material impacts.
-For example, a target to reach living wages for supply chain workers could both reduce impacts on those workers and reduce associated risks in terms of the quality and reliability of supply. - AR 47.
+- AR 47.
 The undertaking may also distinguish between short-, medium- and long-term targets covering the same policy commitment.
 For example, the undertaking may have a longterm target to achieve an 80% reduction in health and safety incidents affecting the workers of a given supplier by 2030 and a near-term target to reduce their overtime hours of delivery drivers by x% while maintaining their income by 2024. - AR 48.
-When modifying or replacing a target in the reporting period, the undertaking may explain the change by cross-referencing it to significant changes in the business model or to broader changes in the accepted standard or legislation from which the target is derived to provide contextual information, as per ESRSNESRS 2 BP-2 Disclosures in relation to specific circumstances.
+When modifying or replacing a target in the reporting period, the undertaking may explain the change by cross-referencing it to significant changes in the business model or to broader changes in the accepted standard or legislation from which the target is derived to provide contextual information, as per NESRS 2 BP-2 Disclosures in relation to specific circumstances.